int8/orderbookfetcher/README.md

 ### Cryptocurrency order book fetcher

-Simple script retrieving any cryptocurrency pair via bitstamp API
+Simple tool retrieving any cryptocurrency pair via bitstamp API

 #### how to use